MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-oms-portal-transition.md

 In some cases, the automatic conversion cannot apply permission and will prompt the administrator to manually assign permissions.

 ## OMS Mobile App deprecation
-We will be sunsetting the OMS mobile app along with the OMS portal.
+The OMS mobile app will be sunsetted along with the OMS portal.
 Instead of the OMS mobile app, to access information about your IT infrastructure, dashboards and saved queries, you can access the Azure portal directly from your browser in your mobile device.
 To get alerts, you should configure [Azure Action Groups](../monitoring-and-diagnostics/monitoring-action-groups.md) to receive notifications  in the form of  SMS  or a voice call

 ## Application Insights Connector and solution
 [Application Insights Connector](log-analytics-app-insights-connector.md) provides a way to bring Application Insights data into a Log Analytics workspace.
 This data duplication was required to enable visibility across infrastructure and application data.